 During the 2011-12 academic year, UCF's student-athletes contributed 147,800 hours of community service.

 Jenna Marina joined the UCF Athletics staff in 2011 and was promoted in January 2014 to associate director of communications.
 She serves as the contact for women's basketball and women's soccer and has also worked with the track & field and cross country teams.
-She also is the editor of UCF's official magazine, Knights Insider.
+She also is the editor of UCF's official magazine, Everyday Champions.

 Marina earned National Story of the Year accolades from CoSIDA in the organization's annual Fred Stabley Sr. Writing Contest in 2014.
 Her feature on UCF women's soccer midfielder Megan Fish was selected as the top story of the year while a collaborative effort with multimedia reporter Chip Fontanazza brought home top honors in the "Story With Video" category.
 Her tenure at UCF has also been highlighted by promoting UCF's first Senior CLASS Award winner (Tishia Jewell), UCF's first NCAA champion (Aurieyall Scott), a national top-five track & field program and the inaugural American Athletic Conference women's soccer champions.